ashafer01/laurelin/docs/README.md

 * Docs
 * Possibly others - kindly open a ticket on github if you spot anything

+Further, at this stage in development, things like default settings and naming are open for discussion.
+Please open a ticket if you think anything should change.

 # Walkthrough

 Begin by initializing a connection to an LDAP server.
 Pass a URI string to the `LDAP` constructor: